EPIC-guide/epic-guide.github.io/_life/money.md

 If you have a B permit but do not meet one of the criteria explained at the beginning of this page, typically because you have a 3a pillar, you must request an "ulterior ordinary taxation", or TOU "taxation ordinaire ultérieure" in French.
 The form to request one is on the [Vaud website](https://www.vd.ch/themes/etat-droit-finances/impots/pour-les-employeurs/impot-a-la-source/personnes-imposees-a-la-source-sourciers/).
-Once this is done, you keep being taxed at the source but you follow the procedure detailed next to declare your taxes.
+Once this is done, you keep being taxed at the source, but you have to follow the procedure described below to file your taxes.
-This cannot be undone, once requested you will declare your taxes every year.
+Opting for a TOU cannot be undone.
+Once requested, you will have to file your taxes every year.

 If you have to file your taxes because you requested so (above) or because you are a permanent resident, you will receive a letter when tax season comes.
 This letter contains identifiers for [VaudTax](https://www.vd.ch/themes/etat-droit-finances/impots/impots-pour-les-individus/remplir-ma-declaration-dimpot/prestation-vaudtax/), a website which is basically a giant form.